sbranko/C-WIRE-Flutter-challenge/README.md

  - fluttertoast: ^7.0.2
  Toast Library for Flutter
  Now this toast library supports two kinds of toast messages one which requires BuildContext other with No BuildContext

+ - connectivity 0.4.9
+ This plugin allows Flutter apps to discover network connectivity and configure themselves accordingly.
+It can distinguish between cellular vs WiFi connection.
+This plugin works  for iOS and Android.